Citation, DOI & article data

 Ovarian torsion (also sometimes termed adnexal torsion) refers to rotation of the ovary and portion of the Fallopian tube on the supplying vascular pedicle (also termed tubo-ovarian torsion).

-This can be intermittent or maintained and results in venous, arterial and lymphatic stasis.
+This can be intermittent or sustained and results in venous, arterial and lymphatic stasis.
 It is a gynaecologcial emergency and requires urgent surgical intervention to prevent ovarian necrosis.

 Torsion occurs due to two main reasons 2: